-- You can find the maximum system weight of your bike in the Intended Use at simplon.com or by scanning the adjacent QR code. - · The maximum system weight must not be exceeded! - If components are replaced, their maximum system weight must not be less than that of the bicycle.
+- You can find the maximum system weight and the intended use of your bike at simplon.com or by scanning the adjacent QR code. - The maximum system weight must not be exceeded and the intended use must not be disregarded! - If components are replaced, their maximum system weight and category of use must not be less than that of the bicycle.